J. Steven Pelles, M.F.A.

 - M.F.A., Art Education, Boston University

-While attending Bowdoin College as an undergraduate, I studied both mathematics and geology as a double major, earning my AB degree.
-My geologic studies turned into an avid hobby of mineral collecting with which I have been involved throughout the majority of my life.
-My interest in math increased when I saw how it could be applied to the physical sciences.
-Of noteworthy significance to me was how calculus and differential equations were used by Johannes Kepler, a German astronomer, to prove the laws of planetary motion.
+His geologic studies turned into an avid hobby of mineral collecting with which he has been involved throughout the majority of his life.
+In addition, he free lances as an artist using acrylics and mixed media.
+His primary interest in mathematics is its application to the physical sciences.
+This was inspired when he saw how calculus and differential equations were used by Johannes Kepler, a German astronomer, to prove the laws of planetary motion.

 While I was working with students at Bunker Hill Community College, I came to realize that I wanted to become a full-time mathematics college professor.
 It has been a pleasure to have achieved this goal at Fisher College.